 When using a .8mm nozzle, it’s also possible to utilize Vase Mode 3D Printing (also known as Spiralized Contour), where the print slicer software creates a toolpath that traces the outer contour of the model, and only prints in a single helical toolpath.
 This results in a continuously rising Z height throughout the model, with no layer changes to slow down the printing.
 The printed model has only a single shell, which is ideal for models that don’t require any physical strength and are just used for aesthetic or functional purposes.
-An excellent example of this is the lampshade pictured above, which was printed in vase mode and allows light to easily pass through.
 Parts printed in Vase mode tend to be delicate, but when printed using a larger layer height they can be surprisingly durable considering their light weight and thin walls.

 3D Printing in Flexible TPU Filament with a 0.8mm Nozzle in Vase Mode